DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 ### **Space Complexity**: `O(n)`

 - **Depth of Recursion Call Stack**: The space complexity is `O(n)` due to the depth of the recursion call stack.
 Each recursive call adds a new frame to the stack, and in the worst case, the depth of the recursion can be equal to the length of the array `nums` (i.e., `n`).
 Therefore, the additional memory required for the stack frames is proportional to the length of the input array.

+# Dynamic Programming Top-Down Approach

+## **Intuition**

+Top-down Dynamic Programming can be thought of as optimized backtracking.
+It relies on the observation that once we determine that a certain index is valid or invalid, this result will never change.
+This means that we can store the result and not need to recompute it every time.

+Therefore, for each position in the array, we remember whether the index is valid or bad.
+Let's call this array `memo`, with its values being either one of: `VALID`, `INVALID`, or `UNKNOWN`.
+This technique is called memoization.

+An example of a memoization table for the input array `nums = [2, 4, 2, 1, 0, 2, 0]` can be seen in the diagram below.
+We write `V` for a valid position and `I` for an invalid one.
+We can see that we cannot start from indices 2, 3, or 4 and eventually reach the last index (6), but we can do that from indices 0, 1, 5 and (trivially) 6.